ankit-m/ankit-m.github.io/content/blog/building-highly-customizable-react-components/index.md

 Customizability allows them to be modified, both visually and functionally, to fit in various use cases.
 This article outlines certain ways to make your React component highly customizable.
 Throughout this guide, I will use a Dropdown component to illustrate examples.

 > **Note:** You do not need to build all your components to be so customizable.
-For components which you know will not be used anywhere else, can be simple.
+Components which you know will not be used anywhere else, can be simple.

 ## 1. Define boundaries